Remembering the Life and Crimes

 In this case, he was ordered to pay arrears of £1.17s.6d, a fairly tidy sum at the time, or face 3 months' imprisonment.
 The outcome of the case is not known, but it is likely that Billy took the time.

-The Broadhurst residence in Stonnall was next door to the Royal Oak and we know this because Broadhursts of several generations continued to live there well into the 20th century.
-Indeed, at least 2 members of the Broadhurst family are depicted on the Royal Oak Photo of 1914.
+The Broadhurst homestead in Stonnall was next door to the Royal Oak and we know this because Broadhursts of several generations continued to live there well into the 20th century.
+Indeed, at least two members of the Broadhurst family are depicted on the Royal Oak Photo of 1914.

 Seated on the pavement, Billy's great-nephew George Broadhurst with his sister Harriet.